gacetta/notes/js-async.md

 ---
 Introduced in ES6

+A promise is an object that may produce a single value some time in the future: either a resolved value or a reason that it's not resolved (rejected).

 The `Promise` object represents the eventual completion (or failure) of an asynchronous operation and its resulting value.

 a two-pronged 'facade' function that both: